-The table below indicates the three most significant currencies to which the Fund had exposure at 31 December 2010 and 2009 on its trading monetary assets and liabilities.
-The analysis discloses the Investment Adviser's best estimate of the effect of a reasonably possible movement of the currency rate against US Dollar, with all other variables held constant on the Net Assets and profits (due to the fair value of currency sensitive trading monetary assets and liabilities).
+The following table indicates the four most significant currencies to which the Fund had exposure at 31 December 2011 and 2010 on its trading monetary assets and liabilities.
+The analysis discloses the Investment Adviser's best estimate of the effect of a reasonably possible movement of the currency rate against US Dollar, with all other variables held constant on the net assets (due to the change in fair value of forward foreign exchange contracts used as cash flow hedges) and profits (due to the fair value of currency sensitive trading monetary assets and liabilities).
 In practice the actual trading results may differ from the below sensitivity analysis and the difference could be material.